dixonly/esxcliext/README.md

 ```

-There should be plenty of documents and how-tos on how to execute esxcli remotely or via PowerCLI.
+There should be plenty of documents and how-tos on executng esxcli remotely or via PowerCLI.